This post may contain affiliate links. Please read my disclosure and privacy policy.

 Ingredients

-• 90 grams (about 3/4 cup, very lightly spooned) cassava flour
+• 90 grams cassava flour, (about 3/4 cup, very lightly spooned to measure)

 • 3 tablespoons coconut sugar